Manage My Schedule and Exams

 Full-time students typically take five courses each semester.
 All overloads must be approved by the student’s dean.
 Students may not preregister for six classes or add six courses via MyAccess; a paper add/drop form is required.

-How do I register for a course in MSB, SFS, or NHS?
+How do I register for a course in another undergraduate school?

 With the exception of ACCT-001 and FINC-150, all MSB courses have enrollment restrictions, which preclude preregistration.
 (See more detail below.)
 Many SFS and NHS classes are open to College students, but you should pay particular attention to course restrictions (for major, school, or class year) listed in the Schedule of Classes when choosing courses in other schools.